 Being a solo girl on the road

 Some people are creeps, but that doesn’t mean they’re going to do anything to you.
-In my opinion, there are no added precautions to being a solo chick hitchhiking.
+In my opinion, there are no added precautions to being a solo chick hitchhiking the world.
 Just listen to your gut, and you will be fine.
 You can check out my full article on this here.

 If someone is hitchhiking where you want to be, sit your ass down and wait as long as it takes until they get picked up.
 Or, if it’s just one person, and you’re also alone, you can go chat with them and hitch together.